FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 ## Prior art and references

-The Android system has similar processes about CTS inclusion when developing new APIs.
+The Android system has similar processes about CTF inclusion when developing new APIs.

 Many programming languages have similar testing requirements for new APIs, as well.

-[cts]: /contribute/governance/rfcs/0015_cts.md
+[cts]: /docs/contribute/governance/rfcs/0015_cts.md
-[fsi]: /concepts/packages/system.md
+[fsi]: /docs/concepts/packages/system.md
-[doc-rubric]: /development/api/documentation.md
+[doc-rubric]: /docs/development/api/documentation.md